 What Does a Market Research Analyst Do?

-Walden University is an accredited institution offering an MS in Marketing degree program online.
-Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.
+Walden University is an accredited institution offering MS in Project Management and MS in Marketing degree programs online.
+Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.